Omaship

 Best for: Developers in the JavaScript ecosystem who want maximum social proof and great landing page templates.
 Less ideal if your SaaS has complex backend requirements.

-What to Look for in a SaaS Starter Kit
+What to Look for in an Agent-Built Software Foundation

 Deployment, Not Just Code

-Whether you use Claude Code, Cursor, Copilot, or another AI assistant, your codebase structure matters.
-Rails' convention-over-configuration philosophy already gives AI tools a head start.
-But explicit context files (like AGENTS.md), consistent naming, and clean architecture make the difference between an AI tool that helps and one that hallucinates.
+Rails' convention-over-configuration philosophy gives agents a head start.
+Explicit context files, consistent naming, and clean architecture make the difference between an agent that can safely continue work and one that guesses.

 Security Defaults